Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ### Resistance (2-4)
 uncommon
 - *Blue witch*, can give 4 res, incredible on magic focused deck and still decent otherwise
-- *Sigil essence*, 2 res and immune, very good option
+- *Sigil essence*, 2 res and immune, great option
 - *Sun priestess*, gives 2 res but has bad synergy with demons (*Melgaroth*) so usually avoid it
 - *Fairy queen [FAIRY] I*, bad before the quest and hard one to complete, but on low inferno you might have time to play it 30 times and get the quest done, decent res after the quest but not amazing for the effort

 rare
 - *Druid of the high elves*, mana cost is pretty high but gives 2 res and immune ultimately
 - *Dhorion, holy Sentienl [ANCIENT]*, gives 1 res at the end of every turn if played right, plus armor.
 Little slow but combined with first turn protection (immune, daze, skills) it's the best resistance option.
 Play it only if the shield bash attack would end the fight, or you need to kill an enemy fast.
-- *Wizard of nature*, doubles the res, only take it if you already have other means of getting some res
+- *Wizard of nature*, doubles the res, only take it if you already have other means of getting some res, great but requires setup time
 - *Gorgrirath [DEMON]*, converts burns to temporary res, combine it with *Wizard of nature* to make it permanent or with armor to use it to get high shields that you will keep for other turns.
 It does take some space in the deck though.

 ### Shields (1 permanent)
 common
-- *Apprentice guard*, great scaling shield effect when combined with some resistance and extra mana
+- *Apprentice guard*, great scaling shield effect when combined with some resistance and extra mana.
+Base value is good.
 - *Demon guard [DEMON]*, can give you good shields on a demon deck, since you will be going for *Melgaroth* anyway, and if played first you won't lose hp.
-The base shield value is one of the best among scaling race card.
+The base shield value is the best among scaling defense card.

 uncommon
-- *Alestar, tranquility defender [ANCIENT]*, good shield value if you have some res and ancients, synergies well with all the other ancients you want anyway.
+- *Alestar, tranquility defender [ANCIENT]*, good scaling shields if you have some res and ancients, synergies well with all the other ancients you want anyway.
 Also doesn't need to be played so counts as an extra card, and can be used for shield bash with some armor.
 You can get multiple copies of this one.
-- *Dark shielded knight*, good shield value even without res if you have a combat card related deck
+- *Dark shielded knight*, good scaling shields even without res if you have a combat card related deck.
+Base value is good
 - *Cthool acolyte*, good flat shield value and thins the deck, annoying late game though.
 You will need another permanent shield card
-- *Lullyp [BEASTMAN][FAIRY]* can give good scaling shields if coupled with res, a fairy deck and/or *Beast emperor [BEASTMAN]*
+- *Lullyp [BEASTMAN][FAIRY]* can give good scaling shields if coupled with res, a fairy deck and/or *Beast emperor [BEASTMAN]*.
+Base value is bad, but counts twice towards its own race counter.
-- *Mystic bird* can give good scaling shields if coupled with res, a fairy or an ancient deck
+- *Mystic bird* can give good scaling shields if coupled with res, a fairy or an ancient deck.
+Base value is pretty bad and doesn't count towards its own race counter
-- *Fairy Warrior [FAIRY]* can give good scaling shields with res and a fairy deck, less good than *Lullyp [BEASTMAN][FAIRY]* or *Mystic bird*
+- *Fairy Warrior [FAIRY]* can give good scaling shields with res and a fairy deck, less good than *Lullyp [BEASTMAN][FAIRY]* or *Mystic bird*.
+Base value is bad

 rare
 - *Melgaroth, keeper of flames [ANCIENT][DEMON]*, converts burns to shields, you lose your burns for offense but it gives plenty of shields, particularily with 2nd class bonus.
 Great against multiple enemies, but you don't want to take away the burns from a single enemy all the time, so you will want an other protection option